Canon 1D Mark IV vs Nikon D40

 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the D40) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark IV and the D40 have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark IV and the D40 have been discontinued, but can regularly be found used on ebay.
 The D40 was replaced by the Nikon D40X, while the 1D Mark IV does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1D Mark IV and D40 can be found, respectively, in the Canon 1D Mark IV Manual (free pdf) or the online Nikon D40 Manual.

 So what conclusions can be drawn?
 Is the Canon 1D Mark IV better than the Nikon D40 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.